 MRCPCH Clinical is the final element of the MRCPCH (membership exam).
 It assesses whether candidates have reached the standard in clinical skills expected of a newly appointed Specialty Trainee 4 (ST4).
-It is held in hospital sites across the UK and in a number of countries overseas.
-This page gi...
+It is held in hospital sites across the UK and in a number of other countries.